 Funding cutting-edge research and providing support services to patients and their families during their cancer journey requires resources.
 In order to fuel our mission, we need participants like you to help raise critical dollars.
 Here are just a few examples of how these funds make a difference:

-Does every walker get a balloon?
+Does every walker get a lantern?

-Walkers who raise less than $100 are welcome to join us for an inspirational evening including music, sights, sounds and camaraderie but do not qualify for an illuminated balloon, a Light The Night t-shirt or a wristband for food.
+Walkers who raise less than $100 are welcome to join us for an inspirational evening including music, sights, sounds and camaraderie but do not qualify for an illuminated lantern, a Light The Night t-shirt or a wristband for food.
 However, patients and survivors receive these benefits regardless of their fundraising level.